 Choosing to study at The University of Law was an easy decision to make.
 It was based on a combination of recommendations from various acquaintances, an ideal location, and ULaw’s high pupillage rate for BPTC students.
 I was also able to start the course in January, rather than having to wait until the next academic year in September.
 After the GDL I’m planning on spending a year working as a paralegal or with a charity that will allow me to develop my advocacy skills.
 Then I want to apply for a place on the BPTC at ULaw then move into working at the criminal bar.

-The modular teaching of the GDL is really helpful.
+The modular teaching of the GDL (now the PGDL) is really helpful.
 There’s a huge amount of information to learn and having it broken down into manageable chunks is useful.
 It’s funny, even the modules I thought I’d find quite dry have been really interesting.
 No matter what the module, at the core of every case is a question of what’s right or wrong, and that’s always interesting to think about.

 The structure of the course has made the transition to a law qualification easier to handle.
 I struggled at first, adapting to the delivery style required for exams and essays, but the tutors are very good at emphasising how important a certain kind of structure is to a legal argument.
 I’ll leave the GDL with the ability to approach legal issues in a much more structured way that how I approached arts subjects in the past.